GaomingL1n/TAPB/README.md

 ## Run TAPB on Our Data to Reproduce Results

 To train TAPB, where we provide the basic configurations for all hyperparameters in `model_config.yaml` and 'train_config.yaml'.
-For different in-domain and cross-domain tasks, the customized task configurations can be found in respective `configs/*.yaml` files.

 For the in-domain experiments, you can directly run the following command. `${dataset}` could either be `bindingdb`, `biosnap`. `${split_task}` could be `random`.